Healthy Recipes Blog

 Notes

 • You roast the cauliflower in two stages.
-First without the sauce, and then coated with the buffalo sauce.
+First, without the sauce, and then coated with the buffalo sauce.
 For the second phase, I prefer to use the broiler.
 It browns the cauliflower better than baking and helps prevent sogginess.

 • You can keep the leftovers in a sealed container in the fridge for 3-4 days.
 Reheat them uncovered in a 350°F oven.
-You can also freeze the leftovers for up to three months.
+You can also freeze the cooled leftovers for up to three months.
 Thaw them overnight in the fridge and then reheat them in the oven.

 Nutrition per Serving